Firefox Plus

 The Firefox Plus set includes the following:

-• On desktop
+- On desktop

-• launcher FF Profile Manager
+FF Profile Manager - launcher

-• launcher Copy FF Preferences
+Copy FF Preferences

-• In folder $HOME/firefox.plus
+- In folder

-• script copy_firefox_user_preferences.sh
+copy_firefox_user_preferences.sh

 Firefox Plus exercise